Todd Bouman: Green Bay Packers

 On November 21, 2006, Bouman signed with the Green Bay Packers to replace injured Aaron Rodgers as their second-string quarterback.
+He became a free agent after the 2006 season.

-First stint with Jaguars
+Jacksonville Jaguars (first stint)

 On October 25, 2007, Bouman was signed to a one-year deal by the Jacksonville Jaguars as a backup to Quinn Gray, who was starting in place of an injured David Garrard.
+He was released on November 20, 2007.

 St. Louis Rams

-Bouman then signed with the St. Louis Rams as insurance when starting quarterback Marc Bulger was out and backup Gus Frerotte went down.
+Bouman then signed with the St. Louis Rams on December 7, 2007, as insurance when starting quarterback Marc Bulger was out and backup Gus Frerotte went down.
+Bouman was released on December 14, 2007.

-Second stint with Jaguars
+Jacksonville Jaguars (second stint)

-Bouman re-signed with the Jacksonville Jaguars in the 2008 offseason and attended training camp with the team.
+Bouman re-signed with the Jaguars in the 2008 offseason and attended training camp with the team.
 He was later released on August 30 during final cuts.

 Baltimore Ravens

 Bouman signed with the Baltimore Ravens on September 3, 2008, after quarterback Kyle Boller was placed on injured reserve.
 He was released by the team on November 1, only to be re-signed four days later.

 Bouman was re-signed by the Ravens on March 31, 2009.
 The Ravens released him again on May 1 after signing quarterback John Beck.